Professor of Urban Planning, Social Welfare and Asian American Studies

 - Gentrification and Displacement in Southern California (August 29, 2016)

 Previous research projects have included studies of the impact of defense cuts on California’s once-dominant aerospace industry, the impact of immigration on the employment status of young African Americans, and the influence of car ownership and subsidized housing on welfare usage.
-He was co-author of a widely reported 1994 study on Asian Pacific Americans, which challenged the popular stereotype of Asians as the country’s “model minority” by showing they are just as likely as other groups to be impoverished.

 SELECTED BOOKS & PUBLICATIONS